The long-term impact of (un)conditional cash transfers on labour market outcomes in Ecuador: Research design

-\FloatBarrier The second condition is that there must be no correlation between an observation's being below the cut-off point and the factors affecting the labour market outcome.
-We assess whether there is any discontinuity in the average values of the observable covariates (which refer to the period approximately a decade before the realization of the outcome) through the lens of the specification outlined above.
-We do not find any evidence of a shift in these predetermined characteristics at the relevant index threshold (Table~\ref{Table 2}).
-Therefore, we have no reason to expect any discontinuity in the relevant unobservable factors at the cut-off.
+The second condition is that there must be no correlation between an observation being below the cut-off point and the factors affecting the labour market outcome.
+We assess whether there is any discontinuity in the average values of the observable covariates (measured almost 15 years prior to the realisation of the outcome) using the specification outlined above (but without covariate controls) on the whole sample.
+We reject the null hypothesis of continuity in only 4 out of 46 predetermined characteristics---less than 10\% of the cases---,so we cannot rule out that this result is due to chance (Table~\ref{Table A1}).
+Moreover, we report similar results for the selected sample (Table~\ref{Table A2}), which suggests that the resulting bias due to unobservables should be relatively modest.